RsMoth/BOOTSTRAP-AGENCY-TEMPLATE/design.md

   1. A socket_manager that handles all the socket I/O

-The code is object-oriented via the use of structs and f
+The code is object-oriented via the use of structs and function pointers.
+For example, the device_listener struct defines two "public API